 Seattle is a regional employment center and, as such, is a locus for the generation of greenhouse gas emissions from industry and traffic that are the shared responsibility of the region, state, and nation.
-By monitoring and responding to emissions within Seattle's geographic boundaries, Seattle can contribute to regional reduction in greenhouse gases.
-Some efforts to reduce emissions will be opportunities for innovations that support local jobs.
+By monitoring and seeking to respond to emissions within Seattle's geographic boundaries, Seattle can contribute to regional reduction in greenhouse gases.

 This Comprehensive Plan addresses the period between 2004 and 2024.
-Studies prepared by national and international organizations indicate that developed countries must reduce greenhouse gases as much as 80 percent in carbon dioxide equivalents ( $CO_2e$ ) below 1990 levels by 2050 in order to achieve climate stabilization.
+The greenhouse gas emission goals below are set to correspond to a 50-year goal consistent with studies prepared by national and international organizations.
+These studies indicate that developed countries must reduce greenhouse gases as much as 80 percent in carbon dioxide equivalents (CO2e) below 1990 levels by 2050 in order to achieve climate stabilization.